 Japan's largest marshland is a haven for wildlife

 Home to the tancho, Japan's iconic red-crowned crane, scenic Kushiro Marsh teems with a wide array of plant and animal life.
-With an overall area of 183 square kilometers, it is the largest marshland in Japan.
-Situated near Kushiro Airport and Kushiro City , the marsh has the most convenient access of all the National Parks in Hokkaido .
+With an overall area of 288 square kilometers, it is the largest marshland in Japan.
+The marsh is situated near Kushiro Airport.

-- The Japanese red-crowned cranes, a national treasure
+- The Japanese red-crowned cranes, a national Special Natural Monument

-- Miles of lush green wetlands, lakes and meandering rivers
+- Miles of lush green marshlands, lakes and meandering rivers

 How to Get There

-Fly to Kushiro Airport directly from Haneda or Chitose Airport (Sapporo).
-The Kushiro Marsh covers a large area between Kushiro City and the inland town of Shibecha 50 kilometers to the north.
+Fly to Kushiro Airport directly from Haneda or New Chitose Airport (Sapporo).
+The vast marshland spans four municipalities: Kushiro City, Kushiro Town, Shibecha Town and Tsurui Village.
 The city of Kushiro is four and a half hours from Sapporo by train and five and a half hours by bus.